-Coyote SNO-PARK, located on the north side of Highway 168 east of Shaver Lake, provides access for cross-country skiing, dog sledding, and snow play.
+Rock Creek SNO-PARK, located on the west side of Highway 395 at Rock Creek Road, provides access for cross-county skiing, dog sledding, and snow play.
+No snowmobiles.

 Bayview Campground, located near Emerald Bay, serves as a trailhead for Desolation Wilderness.
 This popular trailhead is the starting point for a relatively easy hike out to Cascade Falls, or for longer treks into Desolation Wilderness above Emerald Bay.

 Corral and seasonal watering facilities for horses are available here.
 Water for the watering facilities is taken from the creek which usually runs dry by the latter part of July, August and September.
 You should make arrangements to provide your own water during these months.